 Anatomically shaped implants replicate the chest of an adult woman.
 Their upper half is a bit flatter, the lower half is rounder.

-More information about our our POLYTECH implants
+More information about POLYTECH implants

 Breast implants can be inserted and placed in different ways.
 Where the incision is made depends on the results of your preliminary examination.
 The type of insertion and how the implants are positioned is determined by several factors: your anatomy, your personal preferences and your surgeon's recommendation.

 The most common incision for breast augmentation.
 It lies in the fold below the breast.